wbcmedia/wbcmedia.github.io/2026/draft.md

 - Gideon panics, steps in and interrupts

 **_Gideon_** : Nah, it's too early for cake.
 These gentlemen charge by the hour.
-We really need to get on with the formalities.
+We really need to get on with it.

 - He ushers them to open the will